na-na-hi/renget/archive/lcbguide.md

 Extraction Tickets and Decaextraction Tickets are for single rolls and 10-rolls respectively.
 If you have at least 10 Extraction Tickets you can do a 10-roll with them like the Decaextraction Tickets, so it's best to save them up.
 These tickets are used before Lunacy.

-There are three types of Extraction banners that you will encounter often, aside from the New Manager's Welcome Extraction and 3-Star Identity Assured Extraction banners.
-The rates shown below are individual rates.
+There are three types of Extraction banners that you will encounter often, aside from the New Manager's Welcome Extraction, 3-Star Identity Assured Extraction, and Walpurgis Night Target Extraction.
+The rates shown below are individual.
+It is recommended to look at the ingame probabilities button, as it will have the most accurate and up-to-date information.
 - Standard Extraction
 A permanently-available banner where there is an equal chance of receiving any particular Identity/E.G.O, for any Sinner.
 Never roll on this banner outside of daily rolls with paid Lunacy, this is a truth among all gacha.
 ![Standard Extraction](https://files.catbox.moe/cld2u2.png)